e271828e/Flight.jl/docs/notes/design/framework_design.md

 **The AD obligation, scoped.** The default formulation requires `Dual` genericity of exactly: the continuous `g` chains and `f`, plus the user's assignment and residual math.
-The discrete tier (`h`, guards, handlers) never sees a `Dual` — frozen constants with zero partials, semantically exact (§13.2).
+The discrete tier (`g`, guards, handlers) never sees a `Dual` — frozen constants with zero partials, semantically exact (§13.2).
 This is *not a new obligation*: it is the same activation linearization is defined on, and AD-readiness is a build-checked property